Why is Color Knowledge Important in Photography?

 Many people are not aware that not all monitors are the same.
 In fact, even different monitors of the same brand and model are not the same.
 Several things vary with a monitor’s age and environment:

-• how accurately it can show a color (if I ask for 15, will it show anything from 12 to 24 depending on the day?)
+- how accurately it can show a color (if I ask for navy blue, will it show anything from cobalt to azure depending on the day?)

-• how accurately it can show brightness (can I tell the difference between 1 and 5 out of 100, or does everything from 1 to 10 look the same?)
+- how accurately it can show brightness (can I tell the difference between 1% and 5% brightness grey, or does everything from 1-10% look the same?)

-• how evenly it can do all of the above (most monitors are brighter in the middle than the edges!)
+- can do all of the above across the whole screen (most monitors are brighter in the middle than the edges!)

 These are issues that plague digital photography.
 What does this mean to you?